janmisek/workerio/README.md

 ## Roadmap
 Worker IO is currently WIP.
 Future plans are:

-- make including package easier in worker (currently requirejs is needed)
 - finish the docs
 - better errror handling
 - create property builder for setting/getting properties and even objects